fsharp/fsharp.org/community/projects/index.md

    library for F# with the aim of making it easier to write efficient parallel, asynchronous and concurrent programs.

 *  [F# Parallel Sequences](http://fsprojects.github.io/FSharp.Collections.ParallelSeq/).
 This component provides F#-style API for parallel operations on sequences that are part of .NET 4.0 as System.Linq.ParallelEnumerable class.
 The API is akin to F# operations on sequences.

+*  [FSharp.Control.Reactive](http://fsprojects.github.io/FSharp.Control.Reactive/).
+F#-style modules for working with the Reactive Extensions (Rx) as a set of extensions to the built-in Observable module.
+The library includes observe and rxquery computation expressions, as well.

+*  [Cricket](https://github.com/fsprojects/Cricket).
+Cricket is an actor library for F#.
+The actor programming model is inherently concurrent, an actor is a primitive that wraps a computation, the computation is ran by sending messages to the actor.
+The actor can then respond to the reciept of the message by executing one or more of the following actions (possibly concurrently).

 <br />